shromana98/BharatIntern_MachineLearning_Internship/README.md

 -- Iris Virginica

 # Steps:
-Data pre-processing, Data Visualization and Model Training and Model Prediction are the key fundamentals of this task.
+Data pre-processing, Data Visualization and Model Training and  Predictions are the key fundamentals of this task.

 1. Exploratory Data Analysis: I thoroughly analyzed the Iris flower dataset, gaining insights into the distinctive features that set each species apart.